-The CFU and XFU diagnostics are currently available in the configuration 1 of ARPEGE and ALADIN (they can be used for both hydrostatic and non-hydrostatic models).
+The CFU and XFU diagnostics are currently available in configuration 1 (they can be used for both hydrostatic and non-hydrostatic models).

-Basics about the architecture of the CFU and XFU code: Some specific setup routines define the list of variables which are diagnosed.
+- Basics about the architecture of the CFU and XFU code: Some specific setup routines define the list of variables which are diagnosed.
 The main setup routines are SUCFU for CFU and SUXFU for XFU, called by SU0YOMB.
-The main body of the diagnostics in done in the grid-point part under the sequence $STEPO - > SCAN2M - > GP_MODEL - > CPG_DRV - > CPG_DIA$ in routines CPCFU for CFU and CPXFU for XFU (valid for the METEO-FRANCE unlagged physics).
-For ECMWF physics the specific routine CPEDIA is called under the sequence $EC_PHYS - > POSTPHY$.
+The main body of the diagnostics in done in the grid-point part under the sequence STEPO -> SCAN2M -> GP_MODEL -> CPG_DRV -> CPG_DIA in routines CPCFU for CFU and CPXFU for XFU (valid for the METEO-FRANCE unlagged physics).
+For ECMWF physics the specific routine CPEDIA is called under the sequence EC_PHYS -> POSTPHY.
 Writing on files is done in routines WRFU (CFU) and WRXFU (XFU) (for METEO-FRANCE configurations).
-Activation of these diagnostics is controlled by the variables LCUMFU in NAMCFU (CFU) and LXFU in NAMXFU (XFU).

-More documentation about the CFU and XFU code: Description of the CFU and XFU diagnostics is provided in the documentation (IDFU), at least for configurations used at METEO-FRANCE.
+Activation of these diagnostics is controlled by the variables LCUMFU in NAMCFU (CFU) and LXFU in NAMXFU (XFU). - More documentation about the CFU and XFU code: Description of the CFU and XFU diagnostics is provided in the documentation (IDFU), at least for configurations used at METEO-FRANCE.